Martin Poliačik

 Martin Poliačik (born 27 June 1980) is a Slovak expert on communication and critical thinking.
 He is the Director for Strategy and Partnerships at the Emile Foundation.
 From 2010 to 2020, he was a member of the National Council of the Slovak Republic.
 He is one of the founding members of the liberal party Progressive Slovakia.
 He previously co-founded the political party Freedom and Solidarity, which he left in November 2017 due to disagreements with its chairman, Richard Sulík.
 Poliačik studied systematic philosophy in Trnava, Slovakia.
 Prior to entering politics, he was a teacher at a Montessori school in Bratislava.
 From 2003 to 2006, he led the Slovak Debating Association as its executive director.
 Together with Linda Lančová, Poliačik wrote the book Order in the Head (Critical Thinking for Every Day).

-Early life

-Poliačik spent his childhood in communist-era Czechoslovakia.
-He founded a debating club while studying at grammar school and has been involved in argumentation and public speaking.

-From 1999 to 2006 he studied the History of Philosophy, Philosophical Anthropology, Metaphysics, and Ontology at the Faculty of Philosophy of the University of Trnava, where he earned a Master of Philosophy degree.
-From 2003 to 2005 Poliačik completed supplementary pedagogical studies.
-Between 2003 and 2006 he was the executive director of the Slovak Debating Association.
-From 2009 to 2010 Poliačik taught science, history, civics, and ethics at the Montessori School in Bratislava.

 Political career

 Freedom and Solidarity

 Martin Poliačik was one of the founders of Freedom and Solidarity in 2009.
 He was a member of the Republican Council and chairman of the Programme Committee.